zoia-lang/zoia/doc/project_mockup/README.md

 definitions (`\def_alias` commands).
 You can change the name using [`zoia.toml`](#zoiatoml).

-## `dict.zoia`
+## `dictionary.zoia`
 This file can be used to add words to the spellcheck dictionary and may not contain anything except word additions (`\dict_add` commands).
 You can change the name using [`zoia.toml`](#zoiatoml).

 ## `zoia.toml`
 The config file for this Zoia project.
-Not sure what exactly this will include, but at the very least this is where the names for the special aliases and dict files can be customized.
+Not sure what exactly this will include, but at the very least this is where the names for the special aliases and dictionary files can be customized.